sps1112/sps1112.github.io/_posts/2021-04-6-ShaderLibrary.md

 </pre>
 </div>

 - A fire shader using octave and fractal noise.
 Height map is generated using octave noise, limited to a cone like shape and passed through a circular alpha map.
 The output is mixed with a fractal noise to get wavy fire-like patterns.
-These colored and translated over-time to give the fire shader.
+These are colored and translated over time to create the fire shader.

 <img class="article-screenshot" src="/assets/projects/shader3.png" alt=""/>